zendesksc/sales-dashboards/README.md

 # Sales Dashboards

-A wallboard display for sales data that shows special celebration screen when a new deal is won.
+A wallboard display for sales data that shows a special celebration screen when a new deal is won.

 ## Getting started

 This app is built on Docker to make it simple to get started.
-However, if you'd rather not use docker, you will need to have postgres, redis and rails installed, and will need to modify some files within the app to suit your environment.
+However, if you'd rather not use docker, you will need to have postgres, redis and rails installed.
+You will need to modify some files within the app to suit your environment.

 ## Running in Development